Javian Hawkins

 Javian Hawkins (born November 3, 1999) is an American former professional football running back.
 He played college football for the Louisville Cardinals.
 He opted out of the remainder of the season in November 2020 and entered the 2021 NFL draft.

-Early years
+Early life

 Hawkins originally attended Astronaut High School in Titusville, Florida, before transferring to Cocoa High School in Cocoa, Florida.
 During his high school career he rushed for over 4,000 yards and 40 touchdowns.
 Hawkins committed to the University of Louisville to play college football.

 College career

 Hawkins played in three games his first year at Louisville in 2018 and took a redshirt.
 As a redshirt freshman in 2019, he broke the school record for rushing yards by a running back in a season with 1,525 on 264 carries and nine touchdowns.
 Hawkins returned as Louisville's starting running back in 2020.
 Hawkins opted out of the remainder of the 2020 season prior to the November 21 game against Syracuse.
 In addition, he decided to forgo his remaining two years of eligibility and enter the 2021 NFL draft.